Balance Policy

-Balance Policy (バランスポリシー, Baransu Porishī) is a science fiction manga series by Akihito Yoshitomi.
-It was originally planned as a six-page story, but was expanded as Yoshitomi saw potential to develop the setting further, and was serialized by Shōnen Gahōsha in 2010–2014 in their magazine Change H; (Note: The magazine was renamed Trans Switch in 2013.) it has since been collected in two tankōbon volumes.
-A one-shot finale, Tokyo Shoujo (東京少女), was published in 2016, and was collected in a volume together with Yoshitomi's series Lily System in 2019.
+Balance Policy (バランスポリシー, Baransu Porishī) is a Japanese science fiction manga series written and illustrated by Akihito Yoshitomi.
+It was originally planned as a six-page story, but was expanded as Yoshitomi saw potential to develop the setting further, and was serialized by Shōnen Gahōsha from 2010 to 2014 in their magazine Change H; (Note: The magazine was renamed Trans Switch in 2013.) it has since been collected in two tankōbon volumes.
+A one-shot finale, Tokyo Shōjo (東京少女), was published in 2016, and was collected in a volume together with Yoshitomi's series Lily System in 2019.

 The story is set in the near future in Japan after birth rates have declined significantly, and follows Kenji, who has been chosen to be part of a government initiative to counteract this with a feminization procedure making men able to give birth.
 Critics called the story emotionally resonant but considered its premise of forcibly having one's body altered questionable.